r2u-io/documentation/docs/guides/vtex/configuring-products.md

   "children": ["r2u-model-viewer"]
 }
 ```
-Note that the AR button must be displayed only on the desktop.
+Note that the Viewer 3D must be displayed only on the desktop.

 ### AR Experience